UT-Austin-RPL/amago/tutorial.md

 experiment = amago.Experiment(
   ...,
   dataset=dataset,
+  # optional control over the way all datasets sample from seqs longer than the policy's max input length
+  padded_sampling="none",
   # optional control over the way envs write to the dataset:
-  traj_save_len=1000, # write sequences after this many timesteps even if the episode hasn't finished padded_sampling="none", # strategy for sub-sampling sequences when longer than the policy's max input length )
+  traj_save_len=1000, # write sequences after this many timesteps even if the episode hasn't finished )
 ```

-> [!INFO]
+> [!TIP]
 > If data is coming from some other source (like an existing offline RL dataset) you can inherit from `RLDataset`. `examples/14_d4rl.py` has an example.

 <br>